 The best fix is to have another mixing bowl with a tablespoon of warm water in it and then add the hollandaise slowly to this while stirring vigorously.
 Another method is to have a whisked egg yolk in another bowl and slowly add the hollandaise mix to it.

-A couple of final notes on this eggs Benedict recipe…
+A couple of final notes on the Hollandaise sauce for this eggs Benedict recipe…

 - 2 English muffins sliced in half